 Anyone in Human Resources or Employee Relations who needs to prepare for future job assignments, especially in union-represented workplaces.

-- Society for Human Resource Management (SHRM) Approval Number 19-YCYXA 6.0 Credits
+- Society for Human Resource Management (SHRM) 10.0 Credits Approval Number 20-JRHEW 10.0 Credits

 Applies Towards the Following Certificates